Diversity, Equity, and Inclusion at Hoover: Welcome

 An overview of DEI procedure, policies, and resources at Hoover Library.

-The Hoover Library is open to the public, but its primary mission is to support the students and faculty of McDaniel College.
+The Hoover Library's primary mission is to support the students and faculty of McDaniel College.
 As part of the college, we are guided by our First Principles, which compel us to place students at the center of a humane environment and demand that we respect others and share responsibility for the common good.

 As professionals, we are also guided by the American Library Association's principles of diversity and code of ethics: